oracle-livelabs/spatial-graph/spatial-python/detect-anomalies/detect-anomalies.md

      ![desc here](images/detect-simple-03.png)

 5. From here, we can run ST\_DBSCAN on our sample data.
 ST\_DBSCAN is a variation of the Density-Based Spatial Clustering of Applications with Noise (DBSCAN) algorithm that is extended to work with spatial data.
-The parameters are the thresholds for clusters; eps1 is the distance threshold, eps2 is the time threshold, and min-samples is the threshold for minimum of items.
+The parameters are the thresholds for clusters; eps1 is the distance threshold in the units of the coordinate system (meters), eps2 is the time threshold in seconds, and min-samples is the threshold for minimum of items.
+Run the following to detect clusters where the thresholds are 5 or more items within 5KM and roughly 1 month.
     ```
     <copy>
     st_cluster = ST_DBSCAN(eps1 = 5000, eps2 = 3000000, min_samples = 5)